 The thesis statement is an assignment’s main idea and appears as a sentence or two which ends the introduction.
-It guides the reader in what to expect in the rest of the text.
-In a nut shell, it communicates the focus of the paper.
+It guides the reader in what to expect in the rest of the text and communicates the focus of the paper.
 Look out for the thesis statement while reading textbooks or journal articles, to get an idea of what a thesis statement looks like, and see how it sets up your expectations of what you will read in the rest of the text.

 The thesis statement groups together the various aspects of the topic that you will be describing; it states your findings or expresses the stance or point of view you’re taking on an issue.